-On first examination, the highly-pitched roof of this home may seem unusual for the area.
-This choice gives a bit of fairy-tale cottage feel to the home and appealed to the New Zealand-born owners’ heritage.
+On the first examination, the highly pitched roof of this home may seem unusual for the area.
+This choice gives a bit of a fairy-tale cottage feel to the home and appeals to the New Zealand-born owners’ heritage.
 There are two doors on the front of the home, with the central formal entrance under a grand king-post truss while the mudroom door is more subdued.

-Entering the formal entrance brings us into a foyer, with nearby powder room and closet.
-Also nearby is access for an elevator between the ground floor and basement, a welcome feature in this retirement home.
+Entering the formal entrance brings us into a foyer, with a nearby powder room and closet.
+Also nearby is access to an elevator between the ground floor and the basement, a welcome feature in this retirement home.
 Stepping forward into the great room we enter a light and airy space.
-The posts and beams are the darkest features here, while the flooring, furniture and even the stone fireplace are brighter greys and whites.
+The posts and beams are the darkest features here, while the flooring, furniture, and even the stone fireplace are brighter greys and whites.

 The adjacent kitchen also strikes a balance between the dark tile backsplash and countertop and the lighter wood tones of the cabinets.
 Next to the kitchen is the mudroom as well as a pantry and laundry room.

 On the other side of the great room is the master bedroom, which again continues the dark timbers and light walls found throughout the home.
 The bedroom has its own access to the rear deck and great views of the Blue Ridge Mountains.
 It also features a walk-in closet and a large master bath.